ddbj/www/_ddbj/feature-table-e.md

 <pre id="regulatory"><strong>Feature Key           regulatory</strong>

 Definition            any region of sequence that functions in the regulation of
-                      transcription, translation, replication or chromatin structure;
+                      transcription, translation, replication, recombination or
+                      chromatin structure;

 Mandatory qualifiers  /<a href="#regulatory_class">regulatory_class</a>="TYPE"

 Optional qualifiers   /<a href="#allele">allele</a>="text"
                       /<a href="#bound_moiety">bound_moiety</a>="text"
-                      /<a href="#citation">citation</a>=[number]
                       /<a href="#db_xref">db_xref</a>="&lt;database&gt;:&lt;identifier&gt;"
                       /<a href="#experiment">experiment</a>="[CATEGORY:]text"
                       /<a href="#function">function</a>="text"